Aeternalis-Ingenium/TCP-HTTP-Protocols-in-Rust/README.md

 ### Summary

-These are the implemented components in the `tcpipmodel` directory:
+These are the implemented components in the `protocols` directory:

 * The TCP/IP model is a simplified set of standards and protocols for communication over the internet.
 It is organized into four abstract layers: Network Access layer, Internet Layer, Transport Layer and the Application layer.
 TCP is the transport-layer protocol over which other application-level protocols such as HTTP operate.
 We built a server and client that exchanged data using the TCP protocol.
 * TCP is also a stream-oriented protocol where data is exchanged as a continuous stream of bytes.